LbNA Home Letterbox Map Member Services Letterbox Search Help Print View Login

 This letterbox is located in the western part of Agua Fria National Monument (BLM).
 From I-17, take Exit 256.
 Go east on Badger Springs Road for a short distance to the large flat gravel parking lot and park near the information kiosk for the National Monument.

 Please be sure the contents are double ziplocked when you put them back in the box (i.e. the stamp is in a ziploc, the book is in a ziploc, and the two are in the larger ziploc bag).
-Please rehide the box well under the rocks and plant debris so that it can not be seen from any direction.
+Please rehide the box well under the rock and cover with some plant debris so that it can not be seen from any direction.

 This letterbox is in my “I-17 Series”.
 The other boxes in the series are: “Fort Tuthill”, “Pioneer”, and “Red Tank”.